NightwindDev/Tweak-Tutorial/p13_substratetweaks.md

 ## Differences between Logos and Substrate

-* All of the keywords you see below, preeceded by the `%` symbol are exclusive to Logos, which are all wrappers for different parts of the MobileSubstrate API.
+* All of the keywords you see below, preeceded by the `%` symbol, are exclusive to Logos, which are all wrappers for different parts of the Cydia Substrate API.

 * `%hook` - Wrapper for `MSHookMessageEx`.
 * `%new` - Wrapper for `class_addMethod`.